 Another Name For Happy Hour: Happy Hour Names

 Happy hours are also called cocktail hours, coffee breaks, afternoon drinks, or even sober happy hour.
 After all, not everyone who enjoys going out is always going to pick up an alcoholic beverage.

 Because there are so many happy hour names, it’s a good idea to have multiple drink types available.
-Though most people go to happy hours for alcoholic beverages, you increase the likelihood of a purchase with more drinks to choose from.
+Though most people go to happy hours for alcoholic beverages (learn more: how to make a cocktail with rum), you increase the likelihood of a purchase with more drinks and types of rum to choose from-including wine sales options.

 You can also combine drinks for even more ways to attract new patrons.
 Coffee liqueurs, Bloody Marys, and mimosas are examples of beverages that are just as popular as straight alcoholic drinks.

 Happy hours are a low-cost, measurable way to increase engagement and sales at bars and restaurants.
 Consumers who haven’t heard of your establishment before now have a great reason to try it.
 People who love their experience will share with family and friends, and word of mouth is still one of the most effective marketing channels.